peterprescott/a1-dissertation/md/draft.md

-For Kwan, this suggests a turn "from location to movement, from place to mobility, and from space to space-time" (p.966), and she suggests "using GPS data to delineate activity spaces (p.965) -- which is all very well, but beginning to stray from our own topic of geodemographic ontology.
+For Kwan, this suggests a turn "from location to movement, from place to mobility, and from space to space-time" (p.966), and she suggests "using GPS data to delineate activity spaces (p.965).
+This is all very well, but in heeding her suggestion we might perhaps stray too far from our own topic of geodemographic ontology.
 But nevertheless, the suggestion that for every spatial effect, there must be *some* true causally relevant geographic context, rekindles the hope that even in considering a general typology of residential neighbourhoods, such a causual context might be found.

 What then are the causally relevant contextual elements that make a neighbourhood a neighbourhood?
 We find ourselves returning to the